 Sesimbra is a lovely little seaside town at the base of this natural park that’s peaceful and non-touristy outside the peak summer months.

-The castle is well worth exploring for stunning views and interesting exhibitions about medieval life and architecture as well as the history of the castle, Sesimbra and Portugal in the context of what was going on in the wider world at the time.
+The castle is well worth exploring for stunning views and interesting exhibitions about medieval life and architecture as well as the history of the castle, Sesimbra and Portugal in the context of what was going on in the wider world throughout the ages.

 Find out more about Sesimbra and its castle here.

 13. Palmela Castle and wineries